HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 Other features with zero detected usages—multi-value, reference types and tail calls—are in a similar situation: they could also benefit most WebAssembly use-cases, but they suffer from incomplete compiler and/or engine support.

 Among the remaining, used, features, two that are particularly interesting are SIMD and atomics.
-Both provide instructions for parallelising and speeding up execution at different levels: <a hreflang="en" href="https://v8.dev/features/simd">SIMD</a> allows to perform math operations on several values at once, and atomics provide a basis for <a hreflang="en" href="https://web.dev/webassembly-threads/">multithreading in Wasm</a>.
+Both provide instructions for parallelizing and speeding up execution at different levels: <a hreflang="en" href="https://v8.dev/features/simd">SIMD</a> allows to perform math operations on several values at once, and atomics provide a basis for <a hreflang="en" href="https://web.dev/webassembly-threads/">multithreading in Wasm</a>.
 Those features are not enabled by default, require specific use-cases, and multithreading in particular requires using special APIs in the source code as well as additional configuration to make the website <a hreflang="en" href="https://web.dev/coop-coep/">cross-origin isolated</a> before it can be used on the web.
 As a result, a relatively low usage level is unsurprising, although we expect them to grow over time.

 ## Conclusion